-Zero Emissions Byron Ltd is managed by a Board of Directors, whose core purpose is setting strategy, governance and financial responsibility.
+Zero Emissions Byron Limited is a not-for-profit company limited by guarantee with DGR status.
+It is managed by a Board of Directors (see Profiles below), whose core purpose is setting strategy, governance and financial responsibility.
 Key responsibilities include raising and managing funds, risk management, accessing stakeholders and partners and developing and approving the strategic plan.

 The Board may comprise seven members with a mix of skills, including:

 - Energy Efficiency

 Subcommittees may be formed at any time to deal with specific items.

 Vicki has been working on climate change impacts for over 18 years.
 She founded Climate Action Newcastle in 2006 and joined Zero Emissions Byron at its inception in 2015.
 Vicki ran a small not for profit campaign, 100 Go Solar, to encourage Byron businesses to install solar.